Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Methodology

-For our baseline and for \textbf{hyperparameter tuning}, we train both models on centralized data.
+For our baseline and for hyperparameter tuning, we train both models on centralized data.
 In particular, the hyperparameter space was randomly searched to find Cross Entropy as optimal loss function with a batch size of 512.
 Hyperparameters that differ in the respective combinations of model and data are summarized in Table~\ref{tab:model-parameters}.
+While the parameters were optimized in a centralized learning setting, we applied them for consistency to our federated models.

-We denote the \textbf{rounds of training} based on the local epochs, so that the total number of epochs remains a constant.
+We denote the rounds of training based on the local epochs, so that the total number of epochs remains a constant.
 Assume one round of training and two clients using 100 local training epochs.
 With two rounds of training, this would be 50 local epochs for both clients.